Raphaeasar92/library/README.md

 After clone repository, in your terminal type the command below:

-npm install
+- npm install;

 Now you will need to start the server, type the command below:

-php artisan serve
+- php artisan serve;